 You’ll also want to ask the builder to draw up plans.
 Ask them about the materials they’d use.
 Create a timeline for the project.

 Any lender you apply to will want to see your detailed plans, even if you’ve been pre-approved.
 Working with the builder will help you craft plans that fit your vision and address the lender’s concerns.

 Apply for the Loan

-Now you’ll actually fill in the lender’s application and submit it.
+Now you’ll actually fill in the lender’s application and submit it, just like with a personal loan.
 Even if you have pre-approval, you may need to submit your financial documents again.

 The lender will review your plans and your builder.
 They’ll also take the time to reassess your financial documents.

 A lender will scrutinize a builder.
 They will ask for third-party references.
 They will also ask about the builder’s bill-payment history.

 A lender will likely want to see some completed projects as well.
 Their goal is to make sure the builder won’t leave the project half-finished.

 Here, you should be on the same page as the lender.
 You want to pick a good builder who will complete the project to specifications.
 You should have asked the builder some of the same questions the lender will.

 The lender will not approve or reject your home plans.
 Instead, they’ll call in an appraiser.
 This person will review plans and comparable projects to decide the home value.